VeeraK81/pipeline-workflow/readme.txt

 - This container is running inside the Jenkins docker.
 To know about this:

+Steps:
+- Changes push to github
+- Create pipeline in jenkins
+- create env variables in jenkins

 - go to jenkins in docker
 $ docker exec -it <jenkinsContainerId> bash
 - navigate to /var/jenkins_home/workspace